moom1/navigation-practice/readme.md

 installation is as simple as yarn => yarn start.

-This is tp practice structuring and properly navigating in React Native using Nav 6.
+This is to practice structuring and properly navigating in React Native using Nav 6.

 Next Step Drawer!